sheldonucr/ee260_lab/README.md

 - Any missed lab should be made up within 1 week with 50% penalty, otherwise no credit.
 Missing a lab is acceptable only when emergency occurs (eg. Medical emergency, doctor letter is required)
 - If you finish your lab earlier, you do not need to come to lab, but you have to show your proof-of-completion (simple screenshot) to get permission by email.

+## Late Submission for lab report

+- Late submission will not be accepted for your lab report.

 ### Cheating Policy

 Each lab report should be individual even if you can do pair design and programming.
 If I find students cheating on the lab report, I give no credit for lab given report.
 Then I forward your case to the academic integrity board at UCR.